-For older students integrate grammar lessons in with content material.
+For older students, integrate grammar lessons with content material.
 One strategy is to use a sentence patterning chart to review parts of speech and sentence structure.
 Then create sentence frames and give students vocabulary to complete them.
-Another strategy is the picture inductive method where you label a picture and then use the words from the picture to create sentences.
+Another strategy is the picture inductive method, where you label a picture and then use the words from the picture to create sentences.

 Use Materials that Highlight the Newcomer’s Culture

 In elementary school newcomer, students will range from those that have never attended school before to students that are able to read and write in their native language.

 Find Read Alouds that Have Words in the Student’s Native Language